Erling Haaland led an explosive life at Borussia Dortmund, but where did it all begin for the Norwegian goal-fiend?

 With his career petering out, 'Alfie' and his family returned to their native Bryne, a 12,000-strong town 300 miles southwest of Norway's capital Oslo, a few years later, and the young Erling soon found himself in the youth set-up of the club his father had started his own career at: Bryne FK.

-Bryne - pronounced like this if you'd like to stay on the right side of the now 6'4"-tall Haaland Jr. - is a commuter town a half-hour drive south of the country's oil capital Stavanger, and the local football club operate in Norway's third-tier, their last spell in the nation's top-flight Eliteserien ending back in 2003.
+Bryne - pronounced like this if you'd like to stay on the right side of the now 6'4"-tall Haaland Jr. - is a commuter town a half-hour drive south of the country's oil capital Stavanger, and the local football club operate in Norway's second-tier, their last spell in the nation's top-flight Eliteserien ending back in 2003.

 Accordingly, Bryne are not drilling for resources in the same way as elite youth academies.
 There were 40 players of mixed ability in Haaland's age group for each of the 10 years he spent with the club, with perceived lesser players spared the axe at the end of every season.
 Between the ages of six and 16, Haaland played competitive games a year ahead of the curve, though.

 "As he grew older, he was always hardworking, a really nice guy to work with," Alf Ingve Berntsen, his coach at the time, explained to bundesliga.com.
 "He smiled a lot, trained a lot, scored a lot.
 A guy like Erling, you can't create that.
 He's born with special gifts.
 No matter who we played against he respected the opponents, but he was never afraid.
 That also, I think, is very important."